NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-sury-toorop-dns-cookies-algorithms.md

 ## The Reserved Sub-Field

-The value of the Reserved Sub-Field is reserved for future versions of Server Side Cookie construction.
+The value of the Reserved Sub-Field is reserved for future versions of Server Side Cookie construction, and must consist of two zero octects.
 Even though the value has no specific meaning in this Version, note that it **is** used in determining the Hash value as described in (#hashField).

 ## The Timestamp Sub-Field